-LHC will reserve the remainder of unallocated LIHTCs to be available to the state for awarded and closed projects that experience cost increases due to conditions beyond their control.
+LHC will reserve the remainder of unallocated LIHTCs to be available to the state to for awarded and closed projects that experience cost increases due to conditions beyond their control.
 Stated reprocessing guideline will apply.
 If requested funds are not available, taxpayer may be subject to recapture of existing LIHTC allocation.

-There will be one (1) funding round for the 2022 Credit Ceiling.
-LHC will award applications with the highest score from each Pool below using the Selection Criteria in Appendix A until insufficient LIHTCs are available to award the next highest ranked application.
+There will be one (1) funding round for the for the 20212022-2023 Credit Ceiling.
+LHC will award applications with the highest score from each Pool below using the Selection Criteria in Appendix A until LIHTCs available in such pool may be awarded the next highest ranked application that is feasible and viable.